Doug Sampson: Biography

 Sampson finally returned to the stage, in April 2017.
 At just his second show back with Airforce, the band headlined the inaugural "Burr Fest" event, at The Lounge, in London.
 The event raised money for the MS Action Fund, in memory of Sampson's Iron Maiden successor, Clive Burr.

 Airforce have recorded a new EP The Black Box Recordings: Volume 1, which was released on 21 July 2017.
 The EP was the first material to feature the reunited trio of Chop Pitman, Tony Hatton, and Doug Sampson, with new vocalist Dilian Arnaudov.

 The band then recorded The Black Box Recordings: Volume 2, a Special Soundhouse Edition of the EP featuring a rough mix and featuring Sampson's old Iron Maiden bandmate Paul Di'Anno, as a special guest vocalist on the track "Sniper" got its first public airing at the Born Again Heavy Metal Sound House event on 22 December in London.

 Sampson and Airforce will be recording an as yet untitled album in 2018 and can be found performing home and abroad in 2018.

+In 2024, Airforce announced that they would be releasing new music in August 2024.
+However, legal between their label ROAR (Rock Of Angels Records) with RPM (Reigning Phoenix Music) has meant this album will be delayed until February 2025.